pinkfloppydisk/edvinas-dev/content/posts/dry-pancakes/index.md

 ﻿---
-description: Recipe to make dry pancakes which go nicely with tea.
+summary: Recipe to make dry pancakes which go nicely with tea.
 title: Dry pancakes
 date: 2020-07-21